-Our Top 5 Vermont State Parks for Families
+The Best State Parks in Vermont for Families

 The following Vermont State Parks get our highest rating for kid-appeal, and they all have something in common — water is their number one attraction.
 Kids love to get wet, and our short Vermont summers are perfect for swimming, paddling, and fishing.

-If you’re heading to Vermont with little ones, you’ll definitely want to check out these state parks.
+If you’re heading to Vermont with little ones, you’ll definitely want to check out these incredible Vermont state parks.
 All of the parks we’ve chosen have a variety of camping opportunities from basic tent/RV sites, to lean-tos or camping cabins.
-Plan for a weekend getaway, or even a Vermont road trip so you can explore more than one park.
+Plan for a weekend getaway, or even a Vermont road trip so you can explore more than one park during your visit.

 Button Bay State Park: Family-Friendly Park on the Shores of Lake Champlain

 Located in Ferrisburgh, Vermont, about 45 minutes south of Burlington, Button Bay State Park gives you direct access to Lake Champlain.
 There are 13 Vermont State Parks on Lake Champlain, and Button Bay is definitely one of our favorites.

 Lake Champlain is the largest lake in the Northeast, and after the Great Lakes, the largest in the United States.
 If you’ve never visited Lake Champlain with your kids, I urge you to drop everything and plan your trip now.
 And if you’re looking for the perfect spot to cook s’mores, watch fairytale sunsets, and sleep under the stars, Button Bay State Park is it.